jballas/web-dev-hw/assignment-12/README.md

 font-family: 'Bree Serif', serif;
 ```

-### Placeholder images and text

-I found website that let you create [placeholder images](https://fpoimg.com/).
-You can embed the images too.
-This one lets you specify placeholder animal images.
-[Animals placeholder](http://lorempixel.com/)

-For generic text I found a [Lorem Ipsum](https://www.lipsum.com/) generator.

-For articles I found the [article generator](https://articlegenerator.org/index.php)

-Hopefully, that's all I need.
-Now, on to the coding.

 ### Coding HTML

 I have my basic layout created already, with the meta, and basic html tags.
 Here's the 5 step plan.